Reform UK: Ideology and platform

-Reform UK is a right-wing and anti-immigration political party.
-The British politics professor Matthew Goodwin described the party as national populists, while others have described it as far-right, neoliberal, populist, right-wing populist, right-wing nationalist, and radical right.
-Farage said in May 2024 that Reform UK is becoming a "brand new Conservative movement".
+Reform UK is a radical right and anti-immigration political party.
+It is right-wing populist (Note: Also described as simply populist as well as populist radical right) and far-right.
+(Note: Also described by media as hard-right) It is also neoliberal populist, right-wing nationalist, and national conservative.
+Reform UK rejects the descriptor of far-right, threatening legal action against media using it, while Farage has personally described Reform as occupying the "genuine centre-right" and as a "brand new Conservative movement".

 In March 2024, the BBC called the party far-right but soon retracted its statement and apologised to Reform UK, writing that describing the party as far-right "fell short of our usual editorial standards".
-Commenting on the incident, the professor of politics Tim Bale wrote that labelling Reform UK as far-right is unhelpful, and that it "causes too visceral a reaction and at the same time is too broad to be meaningful".
-Bale noted the importance of distinguishing between the "extreme right" and "populist radical right", and stated that parties described as far right should instead be "more precisely labelled".
-Reform UK itself rejects the descriptor, and has threatened legal action against media using it.
-In May 2025, Ross Clark, writing in The Spectator, argued Reform is "now a left-wing party", by attracting disillusioned Labour voters with stances on restoring welfare benefits, nationalising the steel industry with 50% of utilities and increasing government spending (including the NHS).
+Commenting on the incident, professor of politics Tim Bale wrote that labelling Reform UK as far-right is unhelpful, and that it "causes too visceral a reaction and at the same time is too broad to be meaningful", as an umbrella term.
+Bale stated that the importance of distinguishing between the "extreme right" and "populist radical right", and stated that parties described as far right should instead be "more precisely labelled".
+Bale later described party leader Farage as the "British representative of the populist radical right in Europe", while being placed "on the more moderate side of far-right parties in Europe."
+In 2025 Bale stated that "most political scientists" would say that Reform is a far-right party, "if you accept that as the umbrella term and then say they're populist radical right".